Professor Katie Gramich

 - travel writing

-I would welcome applications from potential postgraduate students interested in Welsh writing or modern poetry and gender.
+I would welcome applications from potential postgraduate students interested in any of the above areas.

 You are welcome to contact me in Welsh, if you wish / Mae croeso i chwi gysylltu â mi yn y Gymraeg, os dymunwch.